gonjavi/JavascriptRestaurantPage/README.md

 # Javascript Restaurant Page

 This is a restaurant page website based on javascript, this project comes after the introduction of the ES6 class keyword, ES6 modules, and webpack.
-We only use JavaScript to generate the entire content of the website
+We only use JavaScript to generate the entire content of the website, which is comṕosed by home, menu, restaurants and contact page.

 ![](resto.png)